 The assisted living referral service A Place for Mom has a number of tips to help you as you look for the right fit for your loved one.
 Here are a few of them:

 - Look for cleanliness and inquire about housekeeping.
 How often are the common areas cleaned?
 How are individual living areas maintained?
-Look beyond surface level at the floors, baseboard, windows and corners.
+Look beyond the surface level at the floors, baseboard, windows, and corners.
 Ask about any smells.

 - Judge the friendliness and the attitudes of the staff members.
 These are the people who will be caring for your parent.
 Watch how they treat the current residents.
 Ask about staff size and to meet management personnel.